anikethramesh/robotVitals/README.md

 ## Using Robot Vitals in real time:

 The launch file `rv_realtime_husky.launch` demonstrates a setup to monitor the robot health and robot vitals in real time.
 After running that launch file, give the robot a waypoint.
 The robot health can then easily be visualised.
-Open a new terminal window and run 'rosrun rqt_plot rqt_plot'.
-In the 'rqt_plot' window choose the topic `/robotHealth` to visualise the robot health trend
+Open a new terminal window and run `rosrun rqt_plot rqt_plot`.
+In the `rqt_plot` window choose the topic `/robotHealth` to visualise the robot health trend